 *Air departure from Indianapolis included; airfare pricing estimated and subject to change.
 Call for pricing from other departure cities.

 Payment schedule: 2nd deposit of $500 due 121 days prior to departure; final payment 76 days prior to departure.

-Fly into Albuquerque (altitude 5,300’).
+Fly into Albuquerque (altitude 5,300’) and meet your tour manager.
 After lunch on your own, coach west to Acoma “Sky City” Pueblo for a guided tour of this active, 800 year old Pueblo adobe town built high upon a mesa.
 Then, motor west along Interstate #40 (formerly Route 66) to the historic western town of Gallup, NM (altitude 6,500’).
 Enjoy your Get Acquainted Dinner at a local restaurant.
-Hilton Garden Inn, Gallup, NM (D)
+Holiday Inn Express, Gallup, NM (D)

 Day 2 – Gallup to Chinle

 A scenic drive west brings you to Petrified Forest & Painted Desert National Monuments (altitude 5,600’).
 Learn about the lush tropical forest that existed here 225 million years ago, only to die due to climate change.
 The tree trunks were buried while minerals soaked into them and hardened over time into rock fossils.
 Then, see the colorful formations of the badlands of the Painted Desert, with its red, pink, purple, and yellow bands of rocks.
 After an included lunch, continue to Hubbell Trading Post in Ganado, an authentic 1878 homestead & trading post where local Navajo people still bring their blankets, jewelry, and art to sell.
 Continue to the highlight of our tour, Canyon de Chelly, located near Chinle (altitude 5,500’).
 Spend 2 nights in the Navajo Park at the famed Thunderbird Lodge, Chinle, AZ (B)

 Day 3 – Full Day Canyon de Chelly